 My name is Brett Westbrook.
 I was born and raised in Austin, TX and now live in Olympia, WA.
 I think of this as ATX2OLY.

 Writing for me is fun.
 It actually, honestly is just fun.
 A lot of the time, most of the time, it’s not easy.
 Figuring out the absolute best way to say what I want to get across is a puzzle.
 I’ll go down a path, certain it’s the right one and then hit a dead end.
 That’s OK.
 I’m convinced it’s as important to know what I’m not writing about as it is to know what I am writing about.

-When I work with people on a writing project, I am keenly aware that too many of us have been traumatized by a writing teacher.
-I never use a red pen and I never make comments like, “Unclear!”
-Instead, I ask questions and then listen – carefully – to the answers.
+When I worked with students, colleagues, or friends on a writing project, I was keenly aware that too many of us have been traumatized by a writing teacher.
+I never used a red pen and I never made comments like, “Unclear!”
+Instead, I asked questions and then listened – carefully – to the answers.
 There are a few other tricks to the trade, but that one is my cornerstone.